SerJosh/oaks-taverners-cricket-club/README.md

 ### Accessibility

-- Used Lighthouse in Chrome DevTools to confirm that the colors and fonts being used in throughout the website are easy to read and accessible.
+- I Used Lighthouse in Chrome DevTools to confirm that the content being used throughout the website are easy to read and accessible.

 - Lighthouse reports